MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-tiny-todo-file.md

 Notice that the bullet points have nothing to do with one another.
 They are sidequests.

-Once the file reaches around 10 bullet points, I get a strong urge to resolve and remove them.
+Once the file gets to around 10 bullet points, I get a strong urge to resolve and remove them.

 My file currently contains 22 of these bullet points, so I am focused on resolving them right now.